 6.5% of Assets go into your Dream Bucket

 These assets can be anything from cars, boats, planes, etc. This is literally your dream bucket when you put money aside to buy or you already own the toys in your life.

 18.5% of Assets go into your Maintenance Budget/Bucket

 This is your maintenance bucket which is to pay ALL of your expenses during the year for when you do not work or for when you retire.
+If you are retired, then this is the bucket which must generate enough income for you to live.
 This needs to generate income (preferably tax-free) to pay up to at least $X per year in expenses such as food, property taxes, travel, etc, etc.